UPDATE 1-Canadian Q1 industrial capacity rises to 83.3 pct, highest since 2007

 (Adds details from report)

-OTTAWA, June 9 Canada's industrial capacity rose to its highest level since 2007 in the first quarter, lifted by the manufacturing and construction sectors, data from Statistics Canada showed on Friday.
+OTTAWA, June 9 (Reuters) - Canada's industrial capacity rose to its highest level since 2007 in the first quarter, lifted by the manufacturing and construction sectors, data from Statistics Canada showed on Friday.

 Capacity utilization rose to 83.3 percent in the first three months of the year from a downwardly revised 81.8 percent in the fourth quarter.
 It was the highest level since the third quarter of 2007.